 Fiscal Quarter Ending Minimum Interest Coverage Ratio Maximum Leverage Ratio

-June 30, 2008 3.25:1.00 3.00:1.00

 September 30, 2008 3.25:1.00 2.75:1.00

 December 31, 2008 3.25:1.00 2.50:1.00

 March 31, 2009 and thereafter 3.75:1.00 2.25:1.00

-to December 31, 2009, 2.00:1.00 thereafter
+to December 31, 2009,

+2.00:1.00 thereafter

 The computation of these ratios is governed by the specific terms of the Credit Facility and may not be comparable to other similarly titled measures computed for other purposes or by other companies.
 The minimum interest coverage ratio is the ratio of consolidated adjusted EBITDA to consolidated cash interest expense over a four quarter period.
-The maximum leverage ratio is the ratio of consolidated total debt to consolidated adjusted EBITDA over a four quarter period.
-The computation of these ratios requires a calculation of consolidated adjusted EBITDA.
-In general, under the terms of our Credit Facility, consolidated adjusted EBITDA is calculated by adding consolidated net income, consolidated interest expense, income taxes, depreciation and amortization, other non- cash expenses, any fees and expenses related to permitted acquisitions, any non-recurring expenses incurred in connection with the issuance of debt or equity, management fees, any unusual or non-recurring charges up to 7.5% of consolidated adjusted EBITDA, any net after-tax loss from disposed or discontinued operations, any incremental property taxes related to abatement non-renewal, any losses attributable to minority equity interests and major scheduled turnaround expenses.
-As of June 30, 2008, we were in compliance with our covenants under the Credit Facility.
+The maximum leverage ratio is the ratio of consolidated adjusted EBITDA over a four quarter period.
+The computation of these ratios requires a calculation of consolidated adjusted EBITDA is calculated by adding consolidated net income, consolidated interest expenses, income taxes, depreciation and amortization, other non- cash expenses, any fees and expenses related to permitted acquisitions, any non-recurring expenses incurred in connection with the issuance of debt or equity, management fees, any unusual or non-recurring charges up to 7.5% of consolidated EBITDA, any net after-tax loss from disposed or discontinued operations, any incremental property taxes related to abatement non-renewal, any losses attributable to minority equity interests and major scheduled turnaround expenses.
+As of September 30, 2008, we were in compliance with our covenants under the Credit Facility.